Ameek94/BOBE/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you face installation issues related to incompatible versions of packages, you can set up
-an environment with the exact package versions JaxBO was developed and tested with:
+an environment with the exact package versions BOBE was developed and tested with:

 .. code-block:: bash